yrsolo/tg_pet_detector_GUI/README.md

   A **Pix2Pix**-based pipeline adds a natural-looking shadow under the cut-out object, complete with adjustable angle and soft reflections.

 - **Lightweight Telegram Interface**
-  Simply send an image to the bot, optionally adjust the shadow angle, and receive a visually appealing result.
+  Simply send an image to the app, optionally adjust the shadow angle, and receive a visually appealing result.

 ---